Particular/docs.particular.net/servicecontrol/db-compaction.md

 ---
-title: Compacting RavenDB 3.5 instances
+title: Compacting RavenDB instances
 summary: How to compact the RavenDB database backing ServiceControl for RavenDB 3.5 instances
-reviewed: 2022-10-26
+reviewed: 2024-07-19
+redirects:
+  - servciecontrol/db-compaction-v5
 ---

-> [!NOTE]
-> Compact the database only if the retention period, message throughput, or average message size have been reduced.
+If a ServiceControl instance's retention period, message throughput, or average message size have been reduced, it may be possible to compact the database.
 If none of these have changed, compacting may not provide a significant reduction in database size, or it may have only a small, temporary effect.

-> [!NOTE]
+## RavenDB 5 databases

+The following applies to all databases used with ServiceControl version 5 and above, as well as audit instances that were originally created with ServiceControl 4.26.0 or later.

+ServiceControl's RavenDB 5 database can be compacted by [accessing the database](/servicecontrol/ravendb/accessing-database.md), then following the [RavenDB process for compacting a database](https://ravendb.net/docs/article-page/5.4/csharp/studio/database/stats/storage-report).

+## RavenDB 3.5 databases

-> The following documentation applies to ServiceControl Error and Audit instances using RavenDB 3.5 as the storage option.
-New audit instances created with version 4.26 and onward use by default RavenDB 5 and should follow a [different process](db-compaction-v5.md).
+The following applies to ServiceControl Error and Audit instances using RavenDB 3.5 as the storage option.

 ServiceControl's embedded RavenDB 3.5 database can be compacted in one of two ways: with the  [Extensible Storage Engine Utility (esentutl)](https://technet.microsoft.com/en-us/library/hh875546.aspx), or by using the RavenDB management portal.

-## Using EsentUtl (Preferred approach)
+### Using EsentUtl (Preferred approach)

-### Step 1: Stop ServiceControl
+#### Step 1: Stop ServiceControl

 * Open ServiceControl Management
 * Stop the service from the action icons